Category Archives: Queen Victoria’s Household

 The Marchioness of Ely with her son, c1860. photo by John & Charles Watkins. source: National Portrait Gallery NPG x134191

-After her marriage, the family spent much of their time at Loftus Hall in County Wexford, Ireland, and also traveled extensively throughout Europe.
+After her marriage, the family spent much of their time at Loftus Hall in County Wexford, Ireland, and traveled extensively throughout Europe.
 It was on these travels that Jane developed friendships with Queen Sophie of the Netherlands and the Empress Eugenie of France.
 Some years later, in 1856, she represented Queen Victoria at the christening of Eugenie’s son, Napoleon, Prince Imperial.

 The Marchioness of Ely (right) with Queen Victoria (center), Prince Arthur, and the Hon.
 Flora MacDonald, on the terrace at Osborne House, August 1854. source: Royal Collection Trust RCIN 2906148

-In 1851, Jane was appointed Lady of the Bedchamber to Queen Victoria, and quickly became one of the Queen’s most trusted confidantes.
-Despite her own misgivings about her suitability for the role, Jane threw herself fully into her responsibilities, often at the expense of her own health and well-being.
+In 1851, Jane was appointed Lady of the Bedchamber to Queen Victoria and quickly became one of the Queen’s most trusted confidantes.
+Despite her misgivings about her suitability for the role, Jane threw herself fully into her responsibilities, often at the expense of her health and well-being.
 After being widowed in 1857, she became even more devoted to The Queen.
-And following the death of Prince Albert in 1861, she found herself one of the “gatekeepers” for Victoria, often stepping in to handle issues within the household that The Queen had previously handled in person.
+Following the death of Prince Albert in 1861, she found herself one of the “gatekeepers” for Victoria, often stepping in to handle issues within the household that The Queen had previously handled in person.
 While she often alienated some members of the royal household, others found her useful in getting issues or requests through to The Queen.

 After Princess Louise married John Campbell, Marquess of Lorne in 1871, Jane became a more permanent resident of the royal household, living primarily with The Queen in her various residences, and spending less time at her own homes, or with her family.